 The company also has an ongoing feasibility study for the Songwe Hill Rare Earth Project in Malawi, 51 percent owned by strategic partner Talaxis and funded by a £12 million investment.
 In addition, the company has engaged several leading experts from the rare earth industry from a broad range of disciplines to advise its rare earth segment, including a technical agreement with Neo Performance Materials and a contract between the Department of Energy and Penn State University to extract rare earth elements from coal.

 The CEO said he expects 2020 to be a “turning point” for the company as it works to get its mines up and to run.
-Canada Rare Earth Corp. is building a supply chain connecting mining operations, rare earth concentrate processes, and rare earth extraction and refining facilities with key international customers.
+Canada Rare Earth Corp. is building a supply chain connecting mining operations, rare earth concentrate processes, and extraction and refining facilities with critical international customers.
 As a result, the market is not divided into dozens of smaller REE companies.

 It sounds like the plot of the film Gold, but we’re still learning more about the company’s character.
 The company is sending some of its production to China for processing, which could be problematic if it has the resources to implement its announced expansion plans.

-According to Natural Resources Canada, rare earth elements (REMs) are 17 elements used in everyday products such as computer memories, DVD batteries, mobile phones and more.
-Rare earth is the smallest but most essential component of high-tech equipment on Earth.
+According to Natural Resources Canada, rare earth elements (REMs) are 17 elements used in everyday products such as computer memories, DVD batteries, mobile phones, etc. Rare earth is the smallest but most essential component of high-tech equipment on earth.